To report suspected violations of Governor Inslee’s “Safe Start” https://coronavirus.wa.gov/report-safe-start-violation

 City of Arlington parks and trails remain open for public use.
 Please follow the CDC’s guidelines on how to stop the spread of germs when enjoying these spaces.

-- Park restrooms, playgrounds, and shelters are closed.
+- Shelters are closed.
 Do not gather in groups at the parks.

 - Community rooms and park shelter reservations are cancelled and no new reservations until further notice

 - Cemetery office is closed to walk-in customers.
 Service arrangements are by appointment only by calling (360)-403-3428.